 Your existing customers represent your potential customers.
 They were once in their shoes before choosing your product.

 So, asking them questions to know exactly why they chose your product and what’s going on in their mind will help you a lot.

-Below are some questions you should ask them, to find this information and many more.
+Below are some questions you should ask them to find this information and many more.

 - If you were to describe our software to a friend who knows nothing about us, what would you tell them?

-This is because they’re are a goldmine for knowing the pain points of your prospects and customers.
+These communities are a goldmine for knowing the pain points of your prospects and customers.